• Skip to main content

 3 Simple Ways Minimalism Reduces Anxiety

-Published: Mar 25, 2021 · Modified: Jun 5, 2021 by Rachel · May contain affiliate links
+Published: Mar 25, 2021 · Modified: Jul 2, 2023 by Rachel · Post may contain affiliate links

-1523 shares
+4491 shares

-• 743
+• Facebook2601

 • Email to a friend!

 Think about the last time that you felt anxious.
-It might have felt like your chest was tightening, or your hands were a bit clammy, or like a fifty pound weight had settled down to nest on your shoulders.
+It might have felt like your chest was tightening, or your hands were a bit clammy, or like a fifty-pound weight had settled down to nest on your shoulders.
 When we are experiencing anxiety, everything feels harder.
 We can be overwhelmed by simple tasks, easily frustrated, have trouble sleeping or even feel nauseated.

-For many people, myself included, clutter triggers anxiety.
-For me, it’s like it quietly builds alongside the piles in my home.
+For many people, myself included clutter triggers anxiety.
+For me, it's like it quietly builds alongside the piles in my home.
 I can be fine one minute and then look up and be completely overwhelmed by everything that needs to get done or start getting irritated at my kids or spouse for minor things (because anxiety can sometimes look a lot like anger).
-When I pause to ask “What can I do to feel better right now?,” it’s so often that I just need to take a few moments to get the house back in order.
-A quick clean up can magically put my family in a new softer light.
+When I pause to ask “What can I do to feel better right now?,” it's so often that I just need to take a few moments to get the house back in order.
+A quick clean-up can magically put my family in a new softer light.
 What felt overwhelming in the chaos, suddenly feels manageable.
 The weight lifts.

 Sometimes I wish it wasn’t this way, but the truth is that my inner peace is partly a reflection of my outer surroundings.
 Clutter causes stress.
 And the best way to reduce clutter in our homes is to reduce the amount of stuff in our homes.